InsectOmics/TenebrioAI/README.md

 Moreover, the project also stands out in the realm of public policies, providing a valuable tool for governments and organizations seeking to promote sustainable and safe agricultural practices, aligned with the growing demands for food and environmental concerns.

 ---
+## Guide to Utilizing the Tenebrio IA Detect and Identification Model

+---
 </br>
 <p align="center">